ABC islands: Politics

 Aruba and Curaçao are autonomous countries of the Kingdom of the Netherlands, which have their own parliament and prime minister.
-Bonaire is a "special municipality" of the Netherlands proper, and subject to Netherlands law.
+Bonaire is a "special municipality" of the Netherlands proper, and subject to Dutch law.

 Aruba, Bonaire, and Curaçao are constitutional parts of the European Union, meaning that all three islands are special member state territories.
-Citizens of these islands hold European passport and can vote on European parliament elections.
+Citizens of these islands hold European passports and can vote in European parliament elections.
 In addition, the islands get European development funds and students on the islands can also apply for Erasmus program from the islands.
 However, the islands are not in the Schengen area of the European Union.